bkulawska/flux-19/README.md

 ### GitOps

-GitOps is a modern approach to software delivery that emphasizes the use of version control and continuous delivery for managing infrastructure and applications.
+GitOps is a modern approach to software delivery that emphasizes the use of version control and continuous delivery for managing infrastructure and applications<sup>[[1]](#1-httpswwwatlassiancomgittutorialsgitops)</sup>.

 GitOps works particularly well with Kubernetes, which is an open-source container orchestration platform that automates many aspects of deploying, scaling, and managing containerized applications.
 By using GitOps with Kubernetes, organizations can benefit from the declarative infrastructure model that Kubernetes provides, as well as the ability to manage application configuration and deployment using Git.